microsoft/Agents-M365Copilot/dotnet/README.md

 Integrate the Microsoft 365 Copilot APIs into your .NET project!

-The Microsoft 365 Copilot APIs.NET Client Library targets .NetStandard 2.0.
+The Microsoft 365 Copilot APIs.
+NET Client Library targets .NetStandard 2.0.

 > **Note:**
 >
->Because the Copilot APIs in the beta endpoint are subject to breaking changes, don't use this preview release of the client libraries in production apps.
+>Because the Microsoft 365 Copilot APIs in the beta endpoint are subject to breaking changes, don't use this preview release of the client libraries in production apps.

 ## Installation via NuGet

-The Copilot APIs are included in the following NuGet packages:
+The Microsoft 365 Copilot APIs client libraries are available in the following NuGet packages:

 - [Microsoft.Agents.M365Copilot.Beta](https://github.com/microsoft/Agents-M365Copilot/tree/main/dotnet/src/Microsoft.Agents.M365Copilot.Beta): Contains the models and request builders for accessing the beta endpoint.
 Microsoft.Agents.M365Copilot.Beta has a dependency on Microsoft.Agents.M365Copilot.Core.
-The same dependency structure applies to both the TypeScript and Python libraries as well.
 - [Microsoft.Agents.M365Copilot.Core](https://github.com/microsoft/Agents-M365Copilot/tree/main/dotnet/src/Microsoft.Agents.M365Copilot.Core): The core library for making calls to the Copilot APIs.

 To install the client libraries via NuGet: